Kaley Cuoco and Tom Pelphrey Have Epic Baby Shower With Drone Show

 "Last night we got to celebrate our future unicorn surrounded by incredible friends, family & animals in the most magical environment," 37-year-old Cuoco captioned photos from the event on her Instagram.
 "Thank you to the very special group of people who made it a night we will all remember for the rest of our lives."

 Cuoco and Pelphrey first shared they were expecting a baby girl in October 2022.
-At the time the Flight Attendant star wrote, "Beyond blessed and over the moon," about her baby news.
+At the time, the Flight Attendant star wrote she was "beyond blessed and over the moon" about her baby news.

 RELATED CONTENT: